 The IDC’s Digital Universe Study which was sponsored by EMC threw up some startling statistics:

-- The total global rate of data has grown by 60 percent at a compound annual growth rate, effectively creating a tenfold increase every 5 years.
+- The total global rate of has grown by 60 percent at a compound annual growth rate, effectively creating a tenfold increase every 5 years.
 (Volume)

-- 85 percent of this data comes from new data sources, like video, Twitter feeds, Facebook status posts and geo-location data.
+- 85 percent of this big data comes from new data sources, like video, Twitter feeds, Facebook status posts and geo-location data.
 (Variety)

-- The cost of storing data has fallen by nearly 17 percent year on year since 2005.
+- The cost of storing big data has fallen by nearly 17 percent year on year since 2005.
 (Velocity) With technologies like Hadoop we can now process significantly more data than ever before at remarkable speeds.
 The costs are likely to continue to fall.

 However, this presents something of a double-edged sword.
 Not only do enterprises have to store this burgeoning amount of information: they have to process it too if they are to gain any valuable business insights.
 It’s up to IT departments to store, scale, manage and govern the data, and that can be onerous.
 The challenge, therefore, is to accept and adopt new tools and techniques which will allow them to harvest this valuable data.